Skip to content

 This example trims the incoming body, replaces hello with hi, then wraps the result in square brackets.

-For an input like hello world, the response body becomes [hi world].
+For an input containing hello world with leading and trailing spaces, the response body becomes [hi world].
 The response is returned as HTTP 202.